galaxycam/galaxycam.github.io/galaxy_intro_session5.md

 ### Share the workflow.

 You could share the workflow.
 Go to the workflow view and select the workflow you would like to share.
 Click the dropdown menu and select **'Share or Publish'**.
-Same as sharing the histories, you can share your workflow either through a publicly accessible link e.g.  [http://52.207.211.93/u/pajanne/w/findingexonswithhighestsnpdensity](http://52.207.211.93/u/pajanne/w/findingexonswithhighestsnpdensity) [group 1] or [group 2] or with specific users.
+Same as sharing the histories, you can share your workflow either through a publicly accessible link or with specific users.

 ### Retrieve shared data.

-The workflow used in this section can be found in **'Shared Data' **> **'Workflows'**.
-It is called 'Finding_Exons_with_highest_SNP_density'**.**
+The workflow used in this section can be found in **'Shared Data' > 'Workflows'**.
+It is called **'Finding_Exons_with_highest_SNP_density'**.

-The history of this section can be found in **'Shared Data' **> **'Histories'**.
-It is called 'Run Exons with SNPs Density on chrX'.
+The history of this section can be found in **'Shared Data' > 'Histories'**.
+It is called **'Run Exons with SNPs Density on chrX'**.

 ## Create a new workflow